FluidTrust/Tutorial-ECSA2021/_pages/home.md

 However, knowledge in component-based software development, Palladio or access control or information flow control are helpful.

 ## Attending the Tutorial
+The tutorial will be held on September, 13th.
+The particular time will be available soon.

 There are no information about attending yet because the planning of the ECSA schedule is not finished yet.
 However, we will certainly require some sort of registration for the tutorial to plan the hands-on sessions properly.
 Information regarding this registration will be available soon.

 We will inform all registered participants before the tutorial about necessary preparations.
 The instructions provided on this page are not complete yet but already given an idea on what will be required.